framp/via.framp.me/README.md

 # github-url-shortener

 Github Pages powered url shortener

-Shorten your URLs publishing redirect links on a Github Page
+Shorten your URLs publishing redirect links on Github Pages

 ## Setup
+Do you want your own shortener on your own domain?

 - Clone this repo
 - Update your `CNAME` file to your domain